orb-lang/espalier/doc/md/phrase.md

 It's ok to just call ``tostring`` and be done.

+## Phrase is (relatively) primitive

+It provides concatenation, ``tostring``, and a length field ``len`` separate from ``#``.
+It has ``it`` and ``idEst``, the latter particularly useful to avoid repetitive importing of the class.

+In particular, and on purpose, Phrase makes no effort to balance its binary structure.
+This way, sensible, ordinary use of Phrase will preserve the tree structure of the DAG being transduced.

+The typical grammar is of the form `` a : b* EOF / Err, b: c c*``, which will naturally take a head-weighted form.

+It is a trivial log-log operation to bring a Phrase into balance if that is desireable.

 ### Roadmap

 I would like to add ``Phrase:ffind(str)``, for fast find.
 This only works if